 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Kuala Lumpur's most recognizable landmark is its twin towers, built of reinforced concrete, steel, and glass.
 Once the tallest towers in the world, the twin skyscrapers remain the tallest twin buildings in the world.
 At 88 floors tall, the towers are not only Kuala Lumpur's most visible structure, but also a beautiful mix of postmodern style and Islamic art details.

 The towers are connected by a sky bridge on the 41st and 42nd floors.
 While the sky bridge is a major tourist attraction, the main reason for its existence isn't the spectacular views you can get from it-instead, the bridge provides structural support to the towers as they sway during high-wind days, as well as a fire escape route if one of the towers ever has an emergency and needs to be evacuated.

-Although most of the floors on the towers are privately rented (by companies such as IBM, Boeing, and Microsoft), the lower floors house the Suria KLCC, an upscale shopping center with over 300 shops, as well as an art gallery, a science center, the Philharmonic Hall, and other attractions.
+Although most of the floors on the towers are privately rented, the lower floors house the Suria KLCC, an upscale shopping center with over 300 shops, as well as an art gallery, a science center, the Philharmonic Hall, and other attractions.
 The towers are particularly striking at night, when they are shining bright against the ever-changing urban landscape.